3.1 Model inclusive practice

 • Translated Materials: I provide care plans, consent forms, and other important documents in the client’s preferred language.
 This ensures they understand the information and feel more comfortable with their care.

 • Visual Aids and Technology: I use visual aids, such as pictures or diagrams, to communicate complex ideas.
-Additionally, translation apps and devices can facilitate real-time communication, making interactions smoother and more efficient.
+Also, translation apps and devices can facilitate real-time communication, making interactions smoother and more efficient.

 • Cultural Competence: I take time to learn key phrases and cultural norms relevant to the client’s background.
 This helps in building rapport and ensuring that the client feels respected and understood.